arvindraman/skills/README.md

 ### Method 2: Claude.ai upload

-For use in Claude.ai web interface:

-Download skills as Zip File:
+Download skills as Zip File to upload and use in Claude.ai web or chat interface

 Agenforce Prioritization
 ```bash